pazz/alot/docs/source/usage/modes/thread.rst

     reply to message

     optional arguments
-        :---all: reply to all.
+        :---all: reply to all
-        :---list: reply to list.
+        :---list: reply to list
-        :---spawn: open editor in new window.
+        :---spawn: open editor in new window

 .. _cmd.thread.retag: